haroules/ubuntu24-server-autoinstall-pxe/README.md

 - network  (in this example i set a static address, and static dns and search domain)
 - late commands (post install/config changes like enabling firewall, turning off ipv6, disabling services)

+In the case of late commands, i show how to resize disk to utilize any free space, disable ipv6, and stop some services and disable them that aren't needed.
+I would not necessarily build alot into the autoinstall, as you want it to run or fail fast.
+As previously mentioned using ansible pr similar tool to perform post setup configuration is suggested.

 ### authorized keys file
 I would recommmend creating an ssh pub/priv keypair for connecting to the new host once it's provisioned.
 You then copy the contents of the .pub file to the autoinstall file which later becomes "user-data"
 ```